catjsteam/catjsrunner/README.md

 ##Installation
 We recommend to install mobilerunner as a cli
- `npm install --g mobilerunner`
+ `npm install -g mobilerunner`

  Command line syntax:

  `mobilerunner <configfile>`

- If ommitted the *mobilerunner* will search for a config file named *TestRunConfig.json* in the working directory.
+ If omitted the *mobilerunner* will search for a config file named *TestRunConfig.json* in the working directory.

+## Support
+ Currently supported browsers names for cross platform (Linux, Darwin and win32):

+ * firefox
+ * safari
+ * chrome

+ In case you wish to open other browser just set the name with the application's name.
+ We are using "open" module for staring the applications.

 ##Config file